Skip to main content

 Naxos-Town (Chóra)

 The capital of Naxos “Chóra” has a charming Venetian quarter with small alleyways with many tiny shops and cafés.
-You can visit two archaeological museums, and on a small peninsula next to the harbor lie the ruins of a temple of Apollon with its impressive giant gate, the Portára.
+You can visit two archaeological museums and, situated on a small peninsula next to the harbor, the ruins of a temple of Apollon with its most impressive temple gate, the Portára.

 The island